 Summers and Online School Counseling Program

-NOTE: This program accepts applications every 3 or 4 years and the next cohort of students is expected to begin in Summer of 2017.
+NOTE: This program accepts applications every 3 or 4 years and the next cohort of students is expected to begin in Summer of 2017 or 2018.

 The Summers and Online School Counseling Program prepares graduates to be multiculturally competent professional school counselors with the cultural self-awareness, sensitivity, knowledge, and skills essential to becoming effective and ethical practitioners, leaders, and advocates to promote social justice, equity and academic excellence for all deaf, hard of hearing, and hearing students in a variety of K-12 educational settings.